 This course covers functions and their graphs, including exponential and logarithmic functions, limits, differentiation and integration.
 It includes applications to business, economics and the social sciences, and introduces multivariable calculus.
-Prerequisite: MATH-105 (with a grade of C or better) or equivalent assessment score.
+Prerequisite: MATH-105 (with a grade of C or better) or appropriate assessment score.

+- --AA/AS General Education: AA/AS G

 - --Transfers to both UC/CSU

 - --IGETC Area(s): 2A

-- --CSU Area(s): B4